 - Myocardial Single Photon Emission Computed Tomography (SPECT): This stress test with imaging: Imaging may be performed with a nuclear medicine tracer, echocardiography or MRI.
 During an imaging stress test, the patient is usually asked to perform some kind of physical exercise like walking on a treadmill.
 If the patient is unable to perform exercise for any reason, drugs that mimic the heart’s response to exercise may be used.
 If nuclear medicine is used for imaging, a radioactive tracer will be injected into the blood during the peak of exercise and images of the heart will be taken.
-The radioactive tracer flows with the blood and will show whether there is an area of the heart with decreased blood flow due to a narrowing within the coronary artery.
-During echocardiography, you will be asked to stop and lie down on a table during the peak of exercise so images of the wall of the heart can be imaged.
-The physician will look for any area that does not move well.
-This indicates decreased blood flow from narrowing in the coronary artery.
+The radioactive tracer flows with the blood and will show whether there is an area of the heart with decreased blood flow.
+During echocardiography, you will be asked to stop and lie down on a table during the peak of exercise so the wall of the heart can be imaged.
+The physician will look for any area that does not move well, which may indicate decreased blood flow from narrowing in the coronary artery.
 MRI stress testing is performed similar to MR angiography.

 How is angina pectoris treated?

 Many doctors may recommend certain lifestyle changes such as maintaining a healthy weight, consuming a balanced diet low in fats, discontinuing the use of tobacco products and finding ways to reduce stress.

 - Medication: Various medications can be recommended or prescribed such as aspirin, statins, beta-blockers, calcium channel blockers, or nitrates.

 - Angioplasty and vascular stenting: In selected cases, following appropriate testing, your doctor may perform angioplasty and stenting.
-This procedure, which uses balloons and/or stents, is performed to decrease the blockage in the coronary arteries and improve blood flow to the heart.
+This procedure, which uses balloons and/or stents, is performed to open the blockage in the coronary arteries and improve blood flow to the heart.

-- Coronary artery bypass graft surgery (CABG): This surgery increases blood flow to the heart by using a vein, or an artery from elsewhere in the body, and using it to divert blood flow around the area of narrowing or blockage in the coronary arteries of the heart.
+- Coronary artery bypass graft surgery (CABG): This surgery increases blood flow to the heart by using a vein, or an artery from elsewhere in the body to divert blood flow around the area of narrowing or blockage in the coronary arteries of the heart.